-The default minimum confidence value that must be met for the ASDD Profiler to assign a domain and algorithm is significantly different from the legacy profiler.
-By default, this value is 1, so any positive match, no matter how weak, will trigger an assignment.
-The legacy profiler by default requires an 80% match for data level expressions.
-This value is controlled by the application setting ASDD/DefaultAssignmentThreshold - refer to this section for details.
+The ASDD profiler has a default minimum confidence value of 1, which means that any positive match, no matter how weak, will trigger an assignment.
+This is significantly different from the legacy profiler, which by default requires an 80% match for data level expressions.
+The application setting ASDD/ DefaultAssignmentThreshold controls this value.
+For more details, refer to this section.